 #WritersLife Problem: a Word-Count-Only Log Feeds Wheaties to Poindexter

 Keeping a word count log promotes self-discipline.
 Empty day slots shout a story, but not the full story.
 On days I create neither sentence nor paragraph, I may instead tackle editing, research, or proofing chores.
 But the empty day slots awakened Poindexter, my Inner Critic.
 Hey, he’s a rough dude, insisting I “prove” I’m NOT the chump he claims.
-Memory offered only hazy recall, positioning Poindexter to annihilate my spirit.
+Memory offers only hazy recall, positioning Poindexter to annihilate my spirit.
 Resolved: shut that <expletive> down!

 The Cure: An Enhanced Daily Writing Process Log in my Bullet Journal